rmit-s3525200-Hao-Li/matchme/README.md

 # MatchMe

-MatchMe is a simple dating application that matches users according to their values and beliefs.
+MatchMe is a simple dating application that matches users according to their profile data.

 ## View application
 [Launch app](https://matchmeplease.herokuapp.com/)